Allara-Health/scheduling-challenge/README.md

 - Develop a command-line application to process a file input detailing healthcare providers' availability and output a schedule of appointments.
 - Each appointment slot should include a 30-minute consultation with a 5-minute buffer before and after for preparation and follow-up.
-- Optimize the schedule to prioritize appointments during high-demand hours while ensuring adherence to providers' availability and time zones.
+- Optimize the schedule to prioritize appointments during high-demand hours while ensuring adherence to providers' availability.

 **Operational Constraints:**

-- Providers' work hours are from 8:00am to 8:00pm, Monday through Friday, adjusted to their local time zones.
+- Providers' work hours are from 8:00am to 8:00pm, Monday through Friday.

 **Business Rules:**